rmordona/myrepo/cs410/share/senti_mend.md

 ## Sentiment Analysis Algorithm

 The goal is to be able to interprete a comment and determine if it is suggestive of one being a positive feedback, a negative feedback, or neutral.

+Senti_Mend, in this version, uses two sentiment tools: swn and vader.
+Edit sent_mend.conf and choose the proper tool by updating 'algo=' parameter, e.g.

+    [sentiment]
+    algo="swn"

+Below shows how the analysis is taken for swn:

 **First**, we rely on the following  'sklearn.feature_extraction.text.TfidfVectorizer' module to help with the following functionalities: